 Pulaski in Candler County, Georgia — The American South (South Atlantic)

 Location.
-32° 23.433′ N, 81° 57.383′ W. Marker is in Pulaski, Georgia, in Candler County.
-Marker is at the intersection of Main Street and East Railroad Street (County Route 55), on the right when traveling north on Main Street.
+32° 18.817′ N, 81° 57.917′ W. Marker is in Pulaski, Georgia, in Candler County.
+Marker is at the intersection of Excelsior Church Road (County Route 49) and Dutch Ford Road (County Route 195), on the left when traveling south on Excelsior Church Road.
 Touch for map.
-The marker stands adjacent to the Pulaski Town Hall.
 Marker is in this post office area: Pulaski GA 30451, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on September 23, 2017.
-This page originally submitted on September 23, 2017, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 158 times since then and 13 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on September 23, 2017, by David Seibert of Sandy Springs, Georgia.
+This page was last revised on August 13, 2017.
+It was originally submitted on August 12, 2017, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 116 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on August 12, 2017, by David Seibert of Sandy Springs, Georgia.